 The Wrap-up on 14 Unique Ways to Get Cultural in Delhi

 These are my top choices to get you off the well-worn culture path.
-You will see foreigners at these places, but most of them will be expats and members of the diplomatic community.
+You will see some foreigners at these places, but most of them will be expats and members of the diplomatic community living in Delhi.
 You can find more insight into the culture of Delhi here.

 Don’t forget travel insurance!
 It’s always a good idea to carry travel insurance just in case something goes wrong.
 I really like and use SafetyWing